smhatc/SlitherScript/README.md

 2. Press any of the four arrow keys on your keyboard to control the snake's movement.
 3. Move over (eat) the food that spawns to grow your snake and score.
 4. Avoid running into any walls or yourself.
-5. Click the "PAUSE" button to save your progress in case you need to take a break.
+5. Click the "PAUSE" button to stop the game in case you need to take a break.
 6. Once you reach 1000 points, you've won!
 7. Click the "RESTART" button to play again.